Ayushburman/BRAIN2/Neuroplasticity.md

+I've converted the visible portion of your Neuroplasticity HTML notes into a clean GitHub-style README Markdown format.
+Source file:

-# 🧠 Neuroplasticity
-— Deep Reference Notes
+# 🧠 Neuroplasticity — Deep Reference Notes

-jnefjh
-kimskmwd
-n)jnednk
-jnsnjd
-> The brain's ability jefn hndfjn
-> to reorganize itself
-> by forming new neuralkjkwmkrfmkmrf
+> The brain's ability to reorganize itself by forming new neural connections throughout life.

-> connections throughout life.jsnfkej
- jdncjjxjcj
----imd
-jidjdjkmksfkme
-# 1. mksmdjidjfejnjdf
+---

-Definition & Core Concept
+# 1. Definition & Core Concept
-)jhe

-## Neuroplasticity
-(Neural Plasticity)
+## Neuroplasticity (Neural Plasticity)

-Neuroplasticity
-is the capacity
-of neural circuits in the brain to change their:
+Neuroplasticity is the capacity of neural circuits in the brain to change their:

 * Structure
 * Function